nsjoshi94/network_simulations/network_simulations.md

 age = int(np.random.uniform(1, 91))
 gender = np.random.binomial(1, 0.5, 1)
 ```
-With the age and gender, I generated an outcome by taking a draw from a standard normal with a mean equal to beta0 * beta1 * gender + beta2 * age.
+With the age and gender, I generated an outcome by taking a draw from a standard normal with a mean equal to beta0 + (beta1 x gender) + (beta2 x age).
 Combining all the information, I represented each individual with the tuple data struture in Python.
 An example is shown below in the form: (x cordinate, y cordinate, age, gender(0 or 1), outcome)

 ```sh
 (0.04060265052702533, -0.3298469515571403, 12, 0, 11.29663869720959)
 ```

+I am still working on the last step where I have to take a confidence interval of a sample in the population and run a regression model to check how close the values of beta1 and beta2 are.

+During the course of the first two steps, I familiarized myself with two important statistical modules in Python.
+I also freshened up on normal and binomial distributions and found functions to implement them in code.
+Lastly, I taught myslef how to use GitHub and Markdown and properly upload files to a GitHub repository.
+I have included the python script.